lareza-farhan-wanaghi/gophercises/readme.md

 **13. recover**

 Solution for the 14th and 15th exercises.
 Activities involved: Creating functions that simulate a panic-recovery event in a web server and show its stack tracks and making use of the Chroma syntax-highlighting library to show a syntax-highlighted source code on the browser.
 [Learn more about the 14th exercise](https://github.com/gophercises/recover) [Learn more about the 15th exercise](https://github.com/gophercises/recover_chroma)

+**14. secret**

+Solution for the 17th exercise.
+Activities involved: Making a CLI program to store and retrieve data from a file that is encrypted, which uses the stream reader and writer from the go's cipher library.
+[Learn more](https://github.com/gophercises/secret)